Follow These Safe Snow Shoveling Tips When Using Your Sno go Shovel

-Sno go wants to make sure you stay safe when you venture outside to clear walks and driveways.
-We compiled some safe snow shoveling tips and general advice for staying healthy when working in winter weather.
+Sno go wants to make sure you stay safe when you venture outside to clear walks and driveways, so we compiled some safe snow shoveling tips and general advice for staying healthy when working in winter weather.

 Safety is key.
-Catching a gap in concrete or any surface with the scoop, could cause an abrupt stop, causing a person to fall into the handle.
+Catching a gap in concrete or any surface with the scoop, could result in an abrupt stop, causing a person to fall into the handle.
 To avoid possible injury, please be aware of your surroundings and surface areas as you are removing snow.

 Safe Snow Shoveling Advice